 The beach was beautiful as the white sand and blue sky contrasted wonderfully.

 Nell built three sandcastles and a lake.
 Not bad, because so far she destroyed everything we built, thus we saw some progress.

 Nissan’s service in Broome did not impress us at all.
 At 5 pm we received exactly the same information as yesterday: ‘we don’t know what causes problems with starting the car, we will continue to test, it may take up to two weeks to work that out’.

 We wanted the aircon to be repaired asap, but it looked like the Nissan service in Broome only has basic parts.
 They sent us to Perth so we’ll continue to drive with the windows open.

 We thanked them and decided we would take our chances.
 If a car breaks down on the way, we have two independent insurances for such situations.

-After all preparations were done, in the evening we just went to visit the town center, and to see yesterday’s spooky graveyard in the daylight.
-Afternoon was perfect for another visit on Cable beach.
+After all, preparations were done, in the evening we just went to visit the town centre, and to see yesterday’s spooky graveyard in the daylight.
+The afternoon was perfect for another visit on Cable beach.

-Everyone who we spoke recommended a visit in Port Smith, so we decided that Port Smith will be our next destination.
+Everyone who we spoke to recommended a visit to Port Smith, so we decided that Port Smith will be our next destination.

 We drove over terribly monotonous plains that stretched for miles.
 Then, we left the asphalt road and made the final 20 km on the sand to Port Smith.